aristotekoen/car_market/README.md

 Through this project we focused on three main modelling techniques:

-* One base model consisting in grouping the data and estimating the median price per group and using this median price as the predicted value
+* A **base model** consisting in grouping the training data and estimating the median price per group
-* An improvement on the base model consisting in fitting on linear regression per group and using the respective fitted regression to predict the value of the car
+* An improvement on the base model, fitting **linear regression on groups** within the training set and using the corresponding fitted regression to predict the value of a car given its group
-* Gradient boosting, using catboost which is ideal for tabular data with high cardinality categorical features and missing values
+* A **gradient boosting** model, catboost which is ideal for tabular data with categorical features with high carinality and missing values

-We noticed a significatively higher performance from catboost and therefore tried multiple different preprocessing techniques in order to find the most accurate method.
+We noticed significatively higher performance from catboost and tried multiple different preprocessing techniques in order to find the most accurate method.

+The data was split in a training and test set with an 80/20 ratio.
+3 Fold cross validation was used to train and validate catboost models.

 We display the main results below and then provide a description of each method.

-We see below that our best model achieves a mean absolute percentage error of 14.7% and a median absolute percentage error of 8.9%.
-You can see in the describe of the absolute percentage errors under the catboost section that in
+We see on the table below that our chosen model (**caboost drop unpractical**) achieves a mean absolute percentage error of **14.7%** and a median absolute percentage error of **8.9%**.

 |    | strategy                    |     MAPE |    MedAPE |     MAE |    MedAE |
 |---:|:----------------------------|---------:|----------:|--------:|---------:|